NorMenMe/react-shopping-list/README.md

 - uncomment removeUpdate,need in Basket

-- problem:
-  after arrForSum get updated, setPrice not updated ?
   - soft solution , keep it fixed.

+- 2 problems:

+  after arrForSum get updated, reduce function has to be called again.

+  -should the price of the listItem also receive a state and remove it ?